Nurit Galron

-Nurit Galron (נורית גלרון /he/, born March 21, 1951) is an Israeli singer.
-She is married to Israeli TV and radio journalist Rafi Reshef.
+Nurit Galron (נורית גלרון /he/, born 21 March 1951) is an Israeli singer, lyricist, and actress.

 Biography

 Early life

 Nurit Galron was born as Nurit Klimburd.
 Her mother, Leah Sitin, retired from the stage after singing with the Jewish Brigade band "Ma'ayan Zahav," founded by director Eliyahu Goldinberg.
 Her father, Moshe, was a cashier who had been a soldier in Anders' Army, and following the murder of his wife and child in the Holocaust, left the army and immigrated to the Land of Israel.
 She grew up in the Neve Amal neighborhood in Herzliya.
 She was a member of HaMahanot HaOlim youth movement.